QryptInc/qrypt-security-quickstarts-cpp/README_END2END_TEST.md

 # End-to-End Test Setup
 This tutorial demonstrates the steps to setup and run end-to-end tests manually on 2 devices (Alice and Bob).
 However, we note that a [docker version](demo/README.md) that automates these steps in a docker environment is also available.

-*Optional: To test 3 devices (Alice, Bob1, and Carol), repeat Bob's setup and steps on Carol's host.
-In other words, Carol's role is another Bob.*
+*Optional - 3 devices scenario (Alice, Bob1, and Carol) - to test the 3rd device (Carol as another Bob), repeat Bob's setup and steps on Carol's host.

 ## Test environment
 The test commands shown in this tutorial should be run on an Ubuntu 20.04 system.